 No climbing lifestyle is complete without a pilgrimage to Yosemite!
 The first time I ever visited Yosemite, I entered through Tioga Pass.
 The abrupt change from High Sierra escarpments to the grand, round domes of Tuolumne filled my view shortly after.
 After climbing the iconic Cathedral Peak and linking it with the striking Mathis Crest, I didn’t think it could get any more surreal.
 After a couple of days of cragging, I dropped into the valley where the majesty of Yosemite National Park comes to life.
 Towering 3,000 feet above, the faces of El Capitan (El Cap) and the Cathedrals filled my imagination with the seemingly impossible task of standing on their summits.
+It’s probably the most historically significant rock climbing place out there, but it’s also one of the best places to rock climb in the world.
+Also, hiking trails in Yosemite are some of our favorite in the country.

 For climbers, Yosemite has it all

 In the realm of traditional climbing, Yosemite provides ample opportunities for adventure at all scales.
 Grades are a mixture of sandbagged to modern, with older, historical feature routes such as the Steck-Salathe (hard 5.10b squeeze).
 Then, there are the grand cracks on routes like Astroman (5.11c), which will have you grunting to earn the send.
 Over at Manure-Pile Buttress, popular routes like Nutcracker offer a more moderate introduction to climbing in the valley.
+All of this is done on high-quality granite like the one you encounter on Front Range climbing trips.

 Not ready to tackle El Cap just yet?